ArunMichaelDsouza/ng-youtube-embed/README.md

 Supported values are : ``true`` and ``false``.

 #### ``enablejsapi {boolean} | Default: false``
 Setting the parameter's value to ``true`` enables the player to be controlled via iframe or JavaScript player API calls.
-See [Events and Instance methods](#user-content-events-and-instance-methods) for usage.
+See [Events and Player Instance](#user-content-events-and-player-instance) for usage.
 Supported values are : ``true`` and ``false``.

 #### ``end {number}``